 Apologize briefly, correct yourself and continue speaking.
 Most importantly, ensure that you use the correct pronouns next time.

-Why should I use the gender-neutral ‘they’ when someone’s gender is irrelevant or unknown?
+Why should I use the gender-inclusive ‘they’ when someone’s gender is irrelevant or unknown?

 We already do this naturally when we do not know the gender of the person we’re referring to.
 For example, “I think someone left their wallet behind in the waiting room.”